tudor-filimon/umami/README.md

 - **Firebase Authentication** for secure user management
 - **Firebase Storage** for image uploads
 - **Unsplash API** for recipe photography

-## Challenges Encountered

-- **Image Compression**: with generation times over 3 minutes long, we realized our images were being processed at to high of a quality
-  - To solve this, we added an intermediary processing stage to compress the image, speeding up the process exponentially
-- **LLM Inaccuracy**: with creative recipes of plastic salad and laptop toast, our OpenAI responses were highly inconsistent for our goals.
-  - To solve this, we refined our prompt by providing more specific instructions, examples, and iterative refinement

 ## 🚀 Getting Started